angieBadillo/Excercises/README.md

 Write a script using a switch statement to determine which physical tag is desired; namely either "Strong", "emphasize", or "underline".
 Use form input to obtain the physical type (1 for strong, 2 for emphasize, 3 for underlined) from the user and the desired number of lines (1-10).
 Then use a for loop to display "Line" (either strong, emphasize, or underlined) for the desired number of lines.
 If the user enters any character(s) except 1, 2, or 3 for the physical type or an invalid number of lines, then display "Invalid input".
+(switchAndFor.html)

 <b>Exercise 3b: similar to exercise 3a</b>

 Use jQuery to show/hide instructions and validate input data.
+(switchAndForV2.html)

 <b>Exercise 4: using multiple For statements.</b>

 Write a script that displays a diamond shape of *s: You may use output statements that print a single asterisk (*), a single space or a single newline character.
 Maximize your use of repetition (with nested for statements), and minimize the number.
+(aster.html)

+<b>Exercise 5: Looping through input fields.</b>

+Create a webpage that contains a script that will determine the gross pay for each of four employees.
+You are given a list of the employees of the company, the monthly gross and the bonus of each employee.
+Your script should input this information for each employee, determine the employee's gross pay and then display the employee's gross pay.
+You should also check for valid input and right-justify all amounts.
+(grossPay.html)